curl/everything-curl/source/contributing.md

 steps a casual developer and contributor needs to know are straight-forward and do not take much time or effort to learn.

-This book will not help you learn git.
+This book does not help you learn git.
 All software developers in this day and age should learn git anyway.

 The curl git tree can be browsed with a web browser on our GitHub page at